biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_32_1.png)

-<p>Now that I had my difference in population, I could finally look at what countieshave grown the most</p>
+Now that I had my difference in population, I could finally look at what countieshave grown the most

 ```python